Adam Hicks

 Adam Paul Nielson Hicks (born November 28, 1992) is an American actor, musician and rapper.
 His first leading role was in How to Eat Fried Worms.
 He was also known for playing Luther in the Disney XD series Zeke and Luther and Wendell "Wen" Gifford in the film Lemonade Mouth.
-He had a recurring role in the second season of Jonas as DZ, and lead role as Boz in Pair of Kings.
+He had a recurring role in the second season of Jonas as DZ, and a co-lead role as Boz in Season 3 of Pair of Kings.

 Career

 Acting

 Hicks was born in Las Vegas, Nevada.
 He had a recurring role in Titus, and had roles in various movies and television series, before playing the lead in How to Eat Fried Worms.
 He then appeared in Mostly Ghostly alongside many other Disney Channel stars.
 In 2009, he grabbed the co lead role of Luther on Zeke and Luther.
 In April 2011, he starred in Lemonade Mouth as Wendell "Wen" Gifford.

 He co starred on Pair of Kings as King Boz, replacing Mitchel Musso's character King Brady.
 Hicks portrayed Jason Zimmer, in the erotic thriller The Boy Next Door.
+Hicks returned to acting in 2025, playing Adam Stone in Stone Creek Killer.